AliAbdollahian/Kernel-Simulator/README.md

 # Project Overview

 This project implements a Kernel Simulator for simulating OS-level process scheduling and analyzing the performance of different scheduling algorithms.
 The simulator supports process state transitions and logs each transition to an output file.
-Assignment 2 expands on the foundation from [Assignment 1]([cpu scheduling simulator](https://github.com/AliAbdollahian/Kernel-Simulator/tree/main/cpu%20scheduling%20simulator)), where the basic simulation of process scheduling was implemented.
+Assignment 2 expands on the foundation from [Assignment 1](https://github.com/AliAbdollahian/Kernel-Simulator/tree/main/cpu%20scheduling%20simulator), where the basic simulation of process scheduling was implemented.
 In Assignment 2, we introduced and compared three different scheduling algorithms and extended the system's capabilities to manage memory effectively.

 ## Key Changes from Assignment 1 to Assignment 2